LawrenceObote/Tap-of-War/README.md

 # Tap-of-War
 Tap of War Game ![alt text](https://github.com/LawrenceObote/Tap-of-War/blob/master/assets/WireFrame/Home-Page.png "Logo Title Text 1")
 Rules:
-- Two players or one player and a computer compete in an electronic game of Tug Of War
+-Two players or one player and a computer compete in an electronic game of Tug Of War

--The first team to win 3 rounds wins the game
+-The first player to win 3 rounds wins the game

 Detailed Instructions:

 -After a countdown, 2 players will have to tap a random button on the keyboard that will pull the block of data closer to their side.